immunefi-team/Bounty_Boosts/Puffer Finance/28813 - [SC - Insight] PufferVaultclaimWithdrawalFromLido according to....md

 # `PufferVault::claimWithdrawalFromLido`, according to natspec, should be restrcited but it is lacking restricted modifier

-Submitted on Tue Feb 27 2024 17:19:21 GMT-0400 (Atlantic Standard Time) by @ihtishamsudo for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 27th 2024 at 23:19:21 UTC by @ihtishamsudo for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28813